kubernetes/kubernetes/README.md

 ## To start using K8s

-See our documentation on [kubernetes.io].
+See our documentation at [kubernetes.io].

 Try our [interactive tutorial].